Ethiopia Foodborne Disease Surveillance Project PIONEER Launched in Addis Ababa

 Dr. Dereje Duguma

-State Minister of Health
+State Minister, Federal Ministry of Health

 “PIONEER strengthens surveillance by integrating health, agriculture, environment, nutrition, and climate data through existing platforms and enhanced laboratory diagnostics.”